Singular Vectors of Attention Heads Align with Features: Background

 The notion of \emph{feature} has been given varying definitions in the literature.
 Here, we consider a feature to be a geometrically \emph{and} semantically consistent representation that has some functional role in the model.
 Geometric consistency is realized by treating features as vectors, and semantic consistency is realized by hypothesizing that attention heads compute attention values as a function of which features are present in tokens.
 This view encompasses both the geometric properties surfaced by linear probes and SAEs, as well as the semantic properties required by causal analysis.

 SVF alignment refers to a situation in which a feature, represented as a vector, has a high cosine similarity to a singular vector of an attention head's QK matrix.
-We denote the QK matrix $\Omega,$ defined as $W_Q^\top W_K$, and the left and right singular vectors of $\Omega$ are the columns of $U$ and $V$ as given by the SVD of $\Omega$, ie, $\Omega = U\Sigma V^\top.$
+We use $\Omega$ to denote the QK matrix, defined as $W_Q^{\!\top} W_K$, and the left and right singular vectors of $\Omega$ are the columns of $U$ and $V$ as given by the SVD of $\Omega$, ie, $\Omega = U\Sigma V^{\!\top}.$

-SVF alignment has been an implicit or explicit assumption in a number of recent studies.
+SVF alignment has been empirically demonstrated in a number of recent studies.
 The authors in \cite{Merullo:NeurIPS2024} find that inter-layer communication in models can be understood as taking place in low-rank subspaces defined by the singular vectors of attention heads.
 Turning to \cite{Ahmad:NeurIPS2025}, the authors show that a single attention head ``can simultaneously implement multiple, independent computations'' that ``can be activated or suppressed via interventions along individual directions in the SVD basis.''
 Next, the authors in \cite{Pan:NeurIPS2024} study the interaction between tokens (image patches) in vision transformers, and ``propose that left and right singular vectors of the query-key interaction matrix can be seen as pairs of interacting feature directions,'' thereby implicitly equating singular vectors with features.
 Finally, our paper builds most directly on \cite{FrancoCrovella:arxiv24,FrancoCrovella:Neurips25} which also relied on an assumption of SVF alignment in order to trace circuits, and introduced the notion of sparse attention decomposition, which we also use here (in Section~\ref{sec:models}).

-Although each of the above studies relies on the alignment of SVF as a critical assumption, \textbf{no previous work has presented a detailed investigation of \emph{why} and \emph{when} SVF alignment occurs.} Finding initial answers to those questions is the goal of this paper.
+Although each of the above studies relies on the alignment of singular vectors with features, \textbf{no previous work has presented a detailed investigation of \emph{why} and \emph{when} SVF alignment occurs.} Finding initial answers to those questions is the goal of this paper.